Top 10 Reasons to Earn Your BS in Chemistry or Biochemistry at TWU

 We are incorporating more environmentally sound practices into our undergraduate laboratory courses.
 As an example, we are adding microwave synthesis experiments into our second-year organic lab- saving time, chemical resources and energy.

-The Department of Chemistry and Biochemistry at TWU was recently recognized by the Association of American Colleges and Universities (AAC&U) for being a national leader in incorporating civic engagement and social responsibility into our chemistry and biochemistry majors’ curriculum.
+The Department of Chemistry and Biochemistry at TWU was recognized by the Association of American Colleges and Universities (AAC&U) for being a national leader in incorporating civic engagement and social responsibility into our chemistry and biochemistry majors’ curriculum.

 Faculty from the Department of Chemistry and Biochemistry were recently awarded the William E. Bennet Award, presented by the National Center for Science and Civic Engagement (NCSCE) for their exemplary and extraordinary efforts and activities to promote citizen science education.